‘To know and not to act, is not to know.’ *

 The human response to climate change is unfolding as a political tragedy because scientific knowledge and economic power are pointing in different directions.
-Knowing the reality, causes and implications of anthropogenic climate change creates a moral imperative to act, but this imperative is diluted at every level by our inability to act collectively.
-Portraying climate change as purely environmental only adds to the problem by ignoring its broader systemic threat to the global financial system, public health and national security.
+The knowledge of the reality, causes and implications of anthropogenic climate change creates a moral imperative to act, but this imperative is diluted at every level by collective action problems that appear to be beyond our existing ability to resolve.
+This challenge is compounded by collectively mischaracterising the climate problem as an exclusively environmental issue, rather than a broader systemic threat to the global financial system, public health and national security.

 Please login to post a comment or reply

 Don't have an account?
 Click here to register.

 I just read your New Agenda report.
 On p63 you say:

 “Researchers interested in knowing more are welcome to contact me about this or any other aspect of the survey.”

 I can't find the questionnaire used or the results or the basic

 demographics anywhere.
 Have they been published?
 If not, could I possibly have them?

 Thanks for the comments and to Paul especially for fighting the good fight.

 I already responded to similar issues in the comment thread under the Guardian article linked to above.
 I think the most salient point to mention here is that highlighting the prevalence of 'stealth denial' is not the same as calling everyone a 'denier' at all.